University of Portsmouth Archery Club offer competition archery training and competitions

 - Sunday 3.00pm-6.00pm: Team Training - St. Paul's Gym

 Saturdays and Sundays - Competitions will take place on selected weekend days at various locations.

-Lots of our clubs offer PLAY sessions, a more casual way to play without committing to a year membership.
-PLAY sessions are included with your Ravelin Sports Centre membership!
+Lots of our clubs offer Play Memberships, a more casual way to play without committing to a year membership.
+Most Play Memberships are £65 for the academic year (with some exceptions).